wsrast/react-starter-hmr/README.md

 This version of the project adds hot module replacement as a convenience.
 The original used autorefresh, which is something that becomes tedious in a real app.
+You can verify that the HMR tooling is working by looking in your browser's console.

 Usage